Julioxfiles/php-replace/README.md

+# php replace
-# php replace -f fileToBeReplace.ext -w fileWithDataToReplace
+## php replace -f fileToBeReplace.php,other.txt -w fileWithDataToReplace.json
+## php replace -d directoryNameWhereFilesWillBeReplace -w fileWithDataToReplace.json -r true

 php replace is a php program that works from the Windows or Linux command line and is capable of replacing the content of a file or series of files followed by commas or directories and subdirectories with the data specified in an array taken from a json file .